Born Villain: Background and recording

 On December 3, 2009, it was announced that Marilyn Manson had parted ways with their long-time record label Interscope.
 That same day, the band confirmed that they had been composing new material while touring in support of their previous studio album, The High End of Low (2009).
 The band's eponymous vocalist also suggested that a series of special one-off concerts were in development for the near future.
-These performances would see each album from Manson's triptych of albums (Holy Wood, Mechanical Animals and Antichrist Superstar) being played in its entirety over three different nights in the one venue.
+These performances would see each album from Manson's triptych of albums (Holy Wood, Mechanical Animals and Antichrist Superstar) being played in its entirety over three different nights in the one venue which never materialized.
 On January 12, 2010, Chris Vrenna said that the band were "talking and coming up with concepts" for an upcoming studio album.
-Two weeks later, Manson confirmed on the band's Myspace profile that "the new album is officially in motion."
+Two weeks later, Manson confirmed on the band's Myspace profile that "the new album is officially in motion".

 Manson confirmed during his appearance at the 2010 Revolver Golden Gods Awards in April that the band had recorded 13 songs, and also expressed an interest in releasing the record in a different way from previous ones.
 Fred Sablan – guitarist for Twiggy's side-project Goon Moon – joined the band in July, and in October Twiggy described the upcoming album as being "almost done", saying: "It's our best record yet.
 I mean, everyone always says that, but I think this is our best work so far.
 It's kind of like a little more of a punk rock Mechanical Animals, without sounding too pretentious."
 Manson attested that its lyrical content would be "more romantic" yet "self-abusive", and described its sonic elements as being "suicide death metal".

 In November, it was announced that the band had signed a joint-venture deal with London-based indie label Cooking Vinyl.
 As part of the deal, the band would retain creative control over its artistic direction, with the band and label sharing profits equally after the label recouped costs associated with marketing, promotion and distribution.
 Ginger Fish, the band's drummer since 1995, quit in February 2011, explaining that he "decided to step down as a member of Marilyn Manson and see where my life, and the knowledge of my availability cares to take me.
 I can't stand by to watch opportunities pass me by simply because the knowledge of my availability wasn't clearly expressed by me."
 By the end of the year, Vrenna had also departed the group, to focus on other production work, whilst indicating that the band's eighth studio album was "largely completed".